haqer1/log4js/README.md

 	}
 }
 ```
 These same settings can be passed in, in this exact order, as individual constructor parameters, which frequently results in less typing.
+See `var logger` for an example in [Using](### Using (both (Node.js & Browsers))) section above.